Gaussian is All You Need: A Unified Framework for Solving Inverse Problems via Diffusion Posterior Sampling: Method

+which is equivalent to the expression provided in DDS \cite{chung2024decomposed}. {Similarly, for the noiseless case, our conditional score correction becomes This expression effectively projects the residual into the row space of $\bm{A}$, similar to DDNM~\cite{wangzero}, which explicitly reconstructs the row-space component using $\bm{A}^\dagger \bm{y}$ and refines the null-space using the denoised estimate $\hat{\bm{x}}_0$.}

 As we discussed in section \ref{subsec:prior_approx}, many of the existing methods make an implicit assumption that $p(\bm{x}_0)$ is Gaussian.
-In this work, we make this assumption explicit and use it to find a tractable and simple model for $p(\bm{y}|\bm{x}_t)$; the complex data prior is already learned by our pretrained diffusion model $\bm{s}_\theta(\bm{x}_t, t)$.
+In this work, we make this assumption explicit and use it to find a tractable and simple model for $p(\bm{y}|\bm{x}_t)$.